 According to Giorgio Agamben, only those who do not allow themselves to be blinded by the lights of the century and are able to discern in them the part of the shadow, their intimate darkness, can call themselves contemporaries.

-Get Rid of Yourself (Ancora Ancora) receives in full face the beam of darkness that comes from its time, proposing a Late Summer Show c he brings visitors from the hot and sunny urban space to the cool and alienating darkness of the exhibition space.
+Get Rid of Yourself (Ancora Ancora Ancora) receives in full face the beam of darkness that comes from its time, proposing a Late Summer Show that brings visitors from the hot and sunny urban space to the cool and alienating darkness of the exhibition space.
 The duration of the exhibition is the same as it takes the eyes to get used to the absence of light, in which the boundary between awareness and unconsciousness becomes blurred.
-As Erica van Loon suggests in the track in the exhibition, ” How long does it take your brain to realize that it was not you who blinked but me who turned off the light for a moment?”
+As Erica van Loon suggests in the track in the exhibition, ” How long does it take your brain to realize that it was not you who blinked but me who turned off the light for a moment?”.